Polykinetics: Fitness Simplified, Results magnified!

 How do you do a VCC exercise?

-Furthermore, when the VCC is done properly, and over time, will also act as a natural decongestant due to the force of air being pushed out of the lungs.
+Furthermore, when the VCC is done properly over time, it will also act as a natural decongestant due to the force of air being pushed out of the lungs when doing the VCC.
 Many participants (especially those who smoke) reported a decrease of phlegm in their chest and improvement in overall breathing within weeks of continuous use of the VCC exercise.

 How do you do a BFP exercise?

 The bilateral forward punch is much more basic, yet just as vital as the VCC.
 It has the ability to work the arms, shoulders, upper and middle back, neck, and chest simultaneously in a simple back and forth (oscillating) motion.
 Just like the VCC, the BFP is typically done from a standing position (although you absolutely can do this from a sitting position too!) with arms bent at a 90-degree angle while the hands are tightly together in a fist (think of holding onto a cup by a handle) By doing this, instructors are able to gauge the "strength" of your bilateral coordination between the left and right cerebral hemispheres of your brain and insure they are communicating effectively.

 Variations of this exercise all depends whether you're keeping your fists parallel to the ground or punching at an upward angle, or downward angle---both of which intensifies the effects of the vertical core crunch when used in tandem.

 Side to side leg lifts.